learn-co-students/ruby-object-initialize-lab-bootcamp-prep-000/README.md

 Additionally, `Dog#initialize` should accept a second optional argument for the dog's breed stored in an instance variable `@breed`.
 When none is provided, it should default to "Mut".

-Submit your solution with `learn submit`
+Submit your solution with `learn submit`.